 International Vegan Rights

-The human rights that are most relevant to animal rights / vegan advocacy stem from international human rights, which at least in theory apply to every human on the planet.
-In this section we set out the main international human rights relevant to securing vegan provision in order to promote animal rights.
+The vegan rights that are most relevant to animal rights advocacy stem from international human rights, which at least in theory apply to every human on the planet.
+In this section we set out the main international human rights relevant to vegans.
 The extent to which these rights are recognised and applied in practice varies country by country; nevertheless, it will be useful for all vegans to be aware that these rights are set out in international treaties to which most countries of the world are signed up.

 The United Nations (the UN) was established in 1945, with one of its stated objectives being to “reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women, and of nations large and small.”